lopes/logbook/content/2023-portfolio-tracker.md

 - Simplicity is a key principle to eliminate extraneous data and improve performance.
 - Exclusively built-in formulas should be used within the spreadsheet to mitigate security concerns and optimize performance.
 - It should support multiple currencies, enabling worldwide investment tracking.
-- Asset classification should be possible based on factors such as geographic location and sector grouping.
+- Asset classification should be possible based on factors such as ~~geographic location~~ objective and sector grouping.

 Being an investor, I understand the significance of tracking assets, both for personal understanding and for tax purposes.

-- It should facilitate setting up targets for asset allocation, considering criteria like geographic location.
+- It should facilitate setting up targets for asset allocation, considering criteria like ~~geographic location~~ objective.
 - Current asset allocation needs to be monitored to enable users to compare against targets for further allocation decisions.
 - Text-based dashboards presenting pertinent information should be provided.
 While charts are appealing, they tend to load slowly and compromise performance.
 - A single point for recording transactions and incomes is necessary.
-- A unified point to record management data, including geographic location, classes, sectors, and tickers, is essential for users to customize the spreadsheet.
+- A unified point to record management data, including ~~geographic location~~ objective, classes, sectors, and tickers, is essential for users to customize the spreadsheet.
 - Regarding colors, the spreadsheet must adhere to a specific palette, allowing users to modify only cells without background color.